Trusted WordPress tutorials, when you need them most.

 Other Ways to Use Grammarly

 The Grammarly browser extension makes it easy to fix your grammar, spelling, and other writing mistakes in the WordPress editor.
-However, there are a few other ways to use Grammarly as well.
+However, there are a few different ways to use Grammarly as well.

 We will explain them briefly here.